Distracted Driving Car Accidents

-At The Ansara Law Firm, our car accident attorneys in Fort Lauderdale understand the evolving legal landscape when it comes to driver distraction, and it’s our goal to hold negligent motorists accountable.
+At The Ansara Law Firm, our Fort Lauderdale car accident attorneys understand the evolving legal landscape when it comes to driver distraction, and it’s our goal to hold negligent motorists accountable.
 We work to ensure our clients receive the financial compensation to which they are rightfully entitled.

 One of the biggest problems with distraction is that those who engage in it believe they are somehow immune to the terrible effects.
 Yet, the National Highway Traffic Safety Administration reports an estimated 3,155 people were killed in distracted driving crashes in 2013.
 That’s likely a low figure, as distraction is not as easy to identify and quantify as other risk factors, such as alcohol impairment or speeding.